cfbauer/padpub/wp-content/plugins/addthis/readme.txt

 == Upgrade Notice ==

+= 5.3.4 =
+Removing reporting of WordPress version for non-admin users.

 = 5.3.3 =
 Fixing PHP Notice: Undefined variable: displaySidebar in AddThisConfigs.php on line 450.
 Replacing a silly use of mysql_real_escape_string in title field value sanitization of widgets with sanitize_text_field, for improved PHP7 support.